 Price: Free / $1.49

-LingoDeer is a one of the better free Japanese learning apps.
-It uses bite-size lessons with simple vocabulary and works its way up from there.
+LingoDeer is one of the better free Japanese learning apps.
+It uses bite-sized lessons with simple vocabulary and works its way up from there.
 It shows things in writing as well as audio clips with proper pronunciation.
 The app also features offline downloads, support for Kana, Kanji, and Romaji, 2,000 words and phrases, and over 150 lessons.
-It’s also completely free.
-There are optional donations in case you want to support development.
-The donations can range up to $9.99.
-This is a good one for learners on a budget.
+The app is rather expensive, but at least there is a single payment option alongside the subscription service so you can choose the route you want to take.

 Price: Free / $9 per month / $59.99 per year

 Memrise is one of the most popular language learning apps on mobile.
 It supports dozens of languages, including Japanese.
 Its approach is rather broad.
 You learn vocabulary and grammar through a variety of exercises, games, lessons, and quizzes.
 It also includes offline support, daily goals, a pronunciation guide, reading games, and a bot that teaches you proper grammar.
 The subscription is a bit expensive.
 However, this app is for serious learners.
 We highly recommend at least trying it.

 Price: Free / $9.99 per month / $47.99 per year

 Mondly is another popular and powerful language learning app.
 This one supports dozens of languages including Japanese.
 It uses conversational Japanese to teach.
 You’re thrown into a conversation where you learn core words.
 The app expands from there.
 It’s a lot better than memorizing hundreds of words right off the bat and we appreciated its progressive system.
 The app also features audio pronunciations, speech recognition (for your own practice), quick sessions, and more.
 It’s one of the most expensive in terms of monthly subscriptions costs.
 However, it is a serious app for serious learners, much like Memrise.